microsoft/microsoft-ui-xaml/specs/custom-iresourcemanager-spec.md

 # Appendix

-- Currently, `ResourceManagerInitializingEventArgs.ResourceManager` is last writer wins; if there are multiple event handlers registered for the event then the last one to set the property value is the one whose action is respected by the framework.
+- Currently, `ResourceManagerRequestedEventArgs.ResourceManager` is last writer wins; if there are multiple event handlers registered for the event then the last one to set the property value is the one whose action is respected by the framework.
 There is concern that this could lead to difficult-to-debug errors; should we explicitly block this possibility by throwing an exception if the developer attempts to register more than one event handler?

-- Should `ResourceManagerInitializingEventArgs.ResourceManager` be pre-populated with the default `ResourceManager` instance rather than `null`?
+- Should `ResourceManagerRequestedEventArgs.ResourceManager` be pre-populated with the default `ResourceManager` instance rather than `null`?
 This would simplify things a little bit for developers who wish to handle the `ResourceManager.ResourceNotFound` event but otherwise rely on the default resource URI resolution behavior but does add a very small amount of overhead (allocation of the default `ResourceManager`) even if the developer ultimately decides to provide their own `IResourceManager`.